mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

 The documentation is only one of them.

 Looking back, I was trying to do things that the clangd developers would probably consider non-standard.
-With that said, I wasted a lot of time debugging things that clangd isn't suitable for.
+With that said, I wasted a lot of time debugging things that could have been avoided with clearer documentation.
 If the documentation was more structured, better written and had more examples, I'm sure I would have spent far less time chasing ghosts.

 Some of my problems could have been avoided if I had read more carefully, but I am still inclined to shift the blame onto the clangd documentation.
 It felt clumsy and difficult to navigate.
 Answers weren't where I thought they would be, and oftentimes the content only partially answered my questions.

+In the end, it wasn't the official documentation that helped me to get it working.
+In fact, most of the useful tips, hints, and information was found in various random posts scattered around the internet.

 I spend a lot of time reading documentation.
 Good documentation is a friction-less experience.
 It not only walks you through the most common use cases of whatever it documents, it also provides an easily navigate-able reference for more complex use cases.
-In my opinion, the clangd documentation just doesn't do that.
+In my opinion, the clangd documentation doesn't do that.

+I'm a big fan of the [Diataxis](https://diataxis.fr/) theory of documentation.
+It follows a system that is designed to avoid the problems that I feel the clangd documentation has.
+Perhaps the LLVM project could consider Diataxis as a way to improve their documentation.

 # Conclusion
-This was a frustrating and time consuming experience that didn't lead to much.
+This was a frustrating and time consuming experience.
-I'm sure clangd works extremely well when paired with more popular compilers.
-In my corner of the world, Intellisense simply works better.

-It would be great if there was some kind of Intellisense plugin for Neovim that used the same techniques as the official Intellisense.
-For now, I'll have to accept that I can't use Neovim for the type of work I need to do.
+In the end, I was able to get things working well.

+I haven't use clangd long enough to see if it is really better than Intellisense.
+However, I can already see that it does the job at least as well.

+The main benefit is that I am now able to use Neovim for my embedded development at work.
+This certainly wouldn't have been worth it if I was sticking with VSCode.
+My day to day development experience is undoubtably better in Neovim.
+I wouldn't be able to use Neovim at all if I hadn't struggled through this process.
+For that reason alone, it was a worthwhile struggle.

+In future, I will make sure so use CMake to set up my toolchain where possible.
+That way, I can benefit from all of CMake's features directly, including it's ability to generate the _compile_commands.json_ configuration file.

 [^clangd-vs-intellisense]: That's not quite the full story, but it's close enough for this post.